cpske/ISP/assignment/ku-polls/iteration3.md

 into separate files, as recommended in the MDN Django Tutorial.

 - Create a `polls/tests` directory with an `__init__.py` file.
-- Divide your tests into separate files, grouped however makes sense, such as:
+- Divide your tests into separate files, with related tests in one file, such as:
   ```
   polls/tests/
              __init__.py